pomerium/pomerium/docs/guides/kubernetes-dashboard.md

 # Securing Kubernetes Dashboard

 The following guide covers how to secure [Kubernetes Dashboard] using Pomerium.
 Kubernetes Dashboard is a powerful, web-based UI for managing Kubernetes clusters.
-Pomerium can act as a **forward-auth provider** _and_ as an independent **identity-aware access proxy** improving and adding single-sign-on to Kubernetes Dashboard's default access control.
-This guide aims to demonstrate a concrete example of those two methods of access control.
+Pomerium can act as an independent **identity-aware access proxy** improving and adding single-sign-on to Kubernetes Dashboard's default access control.
+This is in contrast to most deployments, which use static tokens for access.

 ![fresh kubernetes dashboard install](./img/k8s-fresh-dashboard.png)